Have you heard of “Impostor Syndrome?” Maybe you’ve read about it or heard colleagues talk about it—or maybe you struggle with it every day.

 Despite your accomplishments, you feel inadequate compared to others.

-The impostor phenomenon was first recognized in 1978 by psychologists Pauline Rose Clance and Suzanne Imes, who initially thought the syndrome applied only to women—but later published research revealing it’s an issue for both men and women.
+The impostor phenomenon was first recognized in 1978 by psychologists Pauline Rose Clance and Suzanne Imes.
+Initially, they thought the syndrome only applied to women—but later published research revealing it’s an issue for both men and women.

 Impostor Syndrome is often seen in leaders who feel a great weight on their shoulders to be perfect and all-knowing.
 It's also common in high-achievers and perfectionists, and it can seriously impact your self-esteem and self-confidence.